Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Bayesian optimization of hyperparameters

-For a given $\mathbf{x}$ we let $G$ increase, in batches of a fixed size, until for some small value, $\alpha$, or until $G$ reaches a predetermined upper bound, $\bar{G}$.
-Where $\hat{m}^{(g)}(\mathbf{x})\text{ and }s^{(g)}(\mathbf{x})$ denotes the posterior mean and standard deviation of the GP evaluated at $\mathbf{x}$ in the $g$:th MCMC iteration.
+for some small value, $\alpha$, or until $G$ reaches a predetermined upper bound, $\bar{G}$; here $\hat{m}^{(g)}(\mathbf{x})\text{ and }s^{(g)}(\mathbf{x})$ denotes the posterior mean and standard deviation of the GP evaluated at $\mathbf{x}$ after $g$ MCMC iterations.
 Note that both the posterior mean $m(\mathbf{x})$ and standard deviation $s(\mathbf{x})$ are functions of the noise variance, which in turn is a function of $G$.
-The posterior distribution for $f(\mathbf{x})$ is hence continuously updated as $G$ grows until $1-\alpha$ of the posterior mass of $f(\mathbf{x})$ is concentrated below $f_{max}$, at which point the evaluation stops.
-The optimization approach is insensitive to the choice of $\alpha$, as long as it is a relatively small number.
+The posterior distribution for $f(\mathbf{x})$ is hence continuously updated as $G$ grows until $1-\alpha$ of the posterior mass in the GP for $f(\mathbf{x})$ is concentrated below $f_{max}$, at which point the evaluation stops.
+The optimization is insensitive to the choice of $\alpha$, as long as it is a relatively small number.
 We now propose to maximize the following acquisition function based on early stopping

 where $\hat{G}_{\alpha}(\mathbf{x})$ is a \emph{prediction} of the number of MCMC draws needed at $\mathbf{x}$ before the evaluation stops, with the probability $\alpha$ as the threshold for stopping.
 We emphasize that early stopping is here used in a subtle way, not only as a simple rule to short-circuit useless computations, but also in the \emph{planning} of future computations; the mere possibility of early stopping can make the algorithm try an $\mathbf{x}$ which does not have the highest $a(\mathbf{x})$, but which is expected to be cheap and is therefore worth a try.
 This effect that comes via $\sigma^{2}(G)$ is not present in the EIS of \citet{snoek2012practical} where the cost is fixed and is not influenced by the probability model on $f$.